 When the restore has completed, the response displays messages about anything that may require manual intervention to completely restore.
 The restore utility provides an optional parameter to write this information to a file.

 - Review and fix any issues listed in the response that require manual intervention.

 - If your site included a Web Adaptor, the Web Adaptor will be reconfigured after the site is restored.

-- If your site has registered relational data store types after restoring, you must restar ArcGIS Server on each machine in your site by running the stopserver/startserver scripts as the owner of ArcGIS Server.
-These scripts are located at the $AGSHOME directory.
+- If your site has registered relational data store types after restoring, you must restart ArcGIS Server on each machine in your site by restarting the Windows service.

 After you restore a site, you continue using the primary site administrator name and password that was in place when you performed the restore.
 If you edited the security configuration or added users and roles at any time after you saved the backup, you must make those edits again once the restore is complete.

 You may also need to adjust machine and cluster settings in your site.
 For example, if you added machines at any time after you saved the backup, you must add those machines again once the restore is complete.